Curriculum

 - physical education

-- religious education
+- religious education and worldviews

 - personal, social and health education